g-k-l/genealogy/README.md

 ## Working Features
 - root reset when the tree gets too large.
+- backward traversal by clicking on left margin

 ## Bugs
-- some way of handling excessive children which causes text-mashing (e.g. Ernst Eduard Kunmer, C. Felix Klein)
+- some way of handling excessive children which causes text-mashing (e.g. Ernst Eduard Kunmer, C. Felix Klein) proposed solution: display a max of 15 children.
+Then have some mechanism for cycling through them.
+- depth rule is not respected in backward traversal.

 ## Bugs Fixed
 - need to make sure the colors are correct for nodes that have children